mongodb-labs/mongo-perl-driver/t/data/CRUD/README.rst

 Running these as integration tests will require a running mongod server.
-Each of these tests is valid against a standalone mongod, a replica set, and a sharded system for server version 3.0.0.
-Many of them will run against 2.4 and 2.6, but some will require conditional code.
-For instance, ``$out`` is not supported in an aggregation pipeline in server 2.4, so that test must be skipped.
+Each of these tests is valid against a standalone mongod, a replica set, and a sharded system for server version 3.0 and later.
+Many of them will run against 2.6, but some will require conditional code.